 What to do if you’ve been phished

-If you receive a phishing email that asks for University credentials such as your password, forward it immediately to email@example.com
+If you receive a phishing email that asks for University credentials such as your password or to update your account, please contact the IT Service Desk immediately and also forward the email to firstname.lastname@example.org.

 The University will never ask for your password or other details, either by email or by phone.